Health

 Can Thrive Algae Oil Replace Your Olive Oil?

-What exactly is Thrive Culinary Algae Oil?
+What Exactly is Thrive Culinary Algae Oil?

 When you hear algae, most people think of the ocean, so I was surprised to read that their algae originates from the sap of a chestnut tree and is then fermented in large vats like you make beer or wine.